microsoft/vcpkg-docs/vcpkg/users/assetcaching.md

 [!INCLUDE [experimental](../../includes/experimental.md)]

-vcpkg can use download mirrors to upload and restore assets, ensuring continued operation even when the original download endpoints change or disappear.
+vcpkg can use download mirrors to upload and restore assets, such as sources and build tools.

 Asset caching can help with these common development scenarios:

-* Ensuring that download assets are available for continuous integration runs.
+* Improving reliability of continuous integration runs.
-* Mirroring download assets in a trusted location for air-gapped environments.
+* Mirroring download assets in trusted locations for air-gapped environments.
+* Maintaining continuity of business if third party sources are changed or become unavailable.

 This article describes configuring asset caching and the available storage backend options.